Polygonum / Fo-Ti (He Shou Wu)

 Botanical Name: Polygonum multiflorum

-Polygonum is one of the most popular tonic herbs in Oriental medicine, where it has thousands of years of use as a healing and anti-aging herb.
+Polygonum is one of the most popular tonic herbs in Traditional Chinese Medicine, in which it has thousands of years of use as a healing and anti-aging herb.
 Commonly called Fo-ti in North America, the herb is often used to promote hair growth and prevent premature graying.
-A growing number of studies continue to confirm the herbs ability to help treat diabetes, liver disease, cancer, atherosclerosis, and neurodegenerative disorders.
-It is considered the King of Yin Tonics in Oriental medicine.
+A growing number of studies confirm the herb’s ability to help treat diabetes, liver disease, cancer, atherosclerosis, and neurodegenerative disorders.
+It is considered the King of Yin Tonics in Oriental Medicine.

-Below is an overview of Polygonum/Fo-Ti (He Shou Wu), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Polygonum/Fo-Ti (He Shou Wu).
+Below is an overview of polygonum, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of polygonum.

 Western Name: Polygonum